arthur-vilela/PP1-japan-brazil-migration/README.md

 ```
 ### Readme.md
 - The base for the README.md file was taken from Code Institute readme template found on https://github.com/Code-Institute-Solutions/readme-template
+- The template for the table on the Testing section was found on [stackedit.io](https://stackedit.io/)
+- Some tested items were taken from my mentor Alan Bushell PP1 project README.md file